marktlinn/Verble/README.md

 ## Optimizations
 There's plenty of space for further optimizations:
 <br/>
-[ ] - Add functionality to the buttons: add event listeners to the buttons so that when clicked they trigger the letter input.
+✅ DONE - Add functionality to the buttons: add event listeners to the buttons so that when clicked they trigger the letter input.
 <br/>
 [ ] - Add localstorage of scores, and display previous results over the last few days, and perhaps an average number of attempts before the correct answer is found.
 <br/>